willll/Saturn-SDK-GCC-SH2/README.md

 ## |BUILDING|

+## |GDB|

+GDBVER environment variable defines which version of GDB to pull out, leaving that variable empty will bypass GDB installation.
+GDB requires libmpfr-dev and libgmp-dev to be installed (in Debian-ish linux flavors)

+## |OVERALL|

 Currently, only GNU/Linux and Windows are actively supported as build targets.
 Other operating systems may work with modification to the build files.
 If you have made changes to build on a non-supported operating system, please use